-Bill regularly represents boards of directors in highly sensitive matters that present legal risk to multinational corporations, including allegations of securities fraud, FCPA violations, sexual discrimination, financial mismanagement, and data breaches.
+Bill regularly represents boards of directors in highly sensitive matters that present legal risk to multinational corporations, including complex litigation, government investigations, allegations of securities fraud, FCPA violations, sexual discrimination, and financial mismanagement.

 Bill’s health care sector experience includes the handling of complex civil and criminal fraud matters and investigations for numerous health care industries, including pharmaceuticals, insurers, medical device manufacturers, hospital systems, durable medical equipment (DME), home health and skilled nursing facilities.
 He has represented these health care providers, as well as defense industry companies in more than two dozen False Claims Act matters.

 Bill’s prior experience includes 10 years with the U.S. Department of Justice.
 His roles included Assistant United States Attorney and Deputy Chief, as well as head of a branch office in the Southern District of Florida.
 He also served as an Assistant United States Attorney in the District of Minnesota, where he was the National and International Security Coordinator, Terrorism Coordinator, and Health Care Fraud Coordinator.
 Additionally, Bill served as an instructor in trial advocacy skills to Department of Justice lawyers at the National Advocacy Center.

 - Securities fraud

 - Criminal antitrust

 - Criminal environmental